wagiminator/AVR-Programmer/picoAVR_Programmer/README.md

   - **Clock Source:**   16 MHz (internal)
   - **Upload Method:**  USB
   - **USB Settings:**   USER CODE /w 266B USB RAM
-- Connect the board and make sure the CH55x ist in bootloader mode.
+- Connect the board and make sure the CH55x is in bootloader mode.
 - Click **Upload**.

 ## Installing Drivers for the picoAVR
-On Linux you do not need to install a driver.
-Windows users may need to install the usbtiny driver (https://learn.adafruit.com/usbtinyisp) and a CDC driver using the [Zadig tool](https://zadig.akeo.ie/).
+On Linux, you don't need to install a driver.
+Windows users may need to install the [usbtiny driver](https://learn.adafruit.com/usbtinyisp).
+For Windows 10/11, you can also use the [Zadig Tool](https://zadig.akeo.ie/) to install the correct driver.
+Click on "Options" -> "List all devices" and select the USBtiny.
+Then install the libusb-win32 driver.
+To do this, the picoISP must be connected to your PC.
+You can also use the Zadig Tool to install the CDC driver for the CDC Interface.

 # Operating Instructions
 - Select the programming voltage (3.3V or 5V) with the voltage selection switch.